Debbie Gaunt Foundation

 The Gaunt family’s first significant contribution was to donate $20,000 to the Monash Alfred Psychiatric Research Centre in Melbourne, towards development of a comprehensive online course for doctors about women’s health.

-The current priority of the Debbie Gaunt Foundation is to raise a further $24,500 to assist finalisation of the midlife module of this course.
-The module will address perimenopausal depression, menopause and hormone replacement therapy, complex trauma disorder in perimenopause and family violence.
+Another milestome was reached in mid-2021, when the Debbie Gaunt Foundation raised a further $24,500 to assist finalisation of the midlife module of this course.
+The module addresses perimenopausal depression, menopause and hormone replacement therapy, complex trauma disorder in perimenopause and family violence.

 The Foundation is willing to partner with medical professionals, community organisations and other stakeholders to improve understanding and effective management of perimenopause and its disruptive effects.